 - If an existing usage-based subscription does not have consumption from the previous billing cycle, the subscription is not included in the billing contract invoice as a line item because there is nothing to bill the customer.

 - If you want an Azure subscription to be billed separately from your license or service-based subscriptions, you would need to have a separate billing contract set up only for the Azure subscription.

-Work 365 also notifies the Billing Contract owner and the Manual Provider Email Recipient email specified in Work 365 Configuration Settings when certain consumption thresholds are met.
+Work 365 also notifies the Billing Contract owner and the Manual Provider Email Recipient email specified in the email template when certain consumption thresholds are met.

 Note: Work 365 does not manage consumption levels; it only tracks consumption and notifies on consumption threshold statuses.